FantasyFactionTools/contest-ebooks/README.md

 #### Publishing the ebooks
 1. Run the Bash script to publish the ebook versions. ```$: ./publish-ff-book.sh```
-1. It will then ask you the loation of your local copy of the Fantasy Faction Tools website repository. ```Where is your local copy of FantasyFactionTools.github.io? (../FantasyFactionTools.github.io/):```
+1. It will then ask you the location of your local copy of the Fantasy Faction Tools website repository. ```Where is your local copy of FantasyFactionTools.github.io? (../FantasyFactionTools.github.io/):```
 1. Afterwards, it copys/commits/pushes the changes to hosting site
 1. And, finally, prints a handy bit of code to copy/paste into a post for everyone in the forums.